 From 70 Ophiuchi B, our sun lies between Orion’s belt and the star Sirius in the night sky.

-New Persia is the largest nation on the only continent of a planet orbiting the star 70 Ophiuchi A, which is 16.6 light years from Earth.
-70 Ophiuchi A is orbited by a distant binary star, 70 Ophiuchi B, which circles the more massive star every eight decades.
+New Persia is the largest nation on the only continent of a planet orbiting the star 70 Ophiuchi A, which is 16.6 light-years from Earth.
+70 Ophiuchi B orbits 70 Ophiuchi A and circles the more massive star every eight decades.
 The light cast by the binary at its closest approach is similar to our sun at twilight after sunset.
 The orbit is highly elliptical, and when 70 Ophiuchi B is far away, it dims to the brightest star in the sky.
-It can always be seen in daylight.
+New Persians can always see it in daylight.
 It rises and sets with the rotation of the planet, and during half the year it rises during the primary night.
-During this time the light level on the surface never reaches darkness, and the light level depends on the distance to the binary star.
+During this time, the light level on the surface never reaches darkness, and the light level depends on the distance to the binary star.

 There are other planets in the star system, but they are not significant yet.

 70 Ophiuchi A is a K0 orange dwarf.
 Its light is dimmer than the sun’s as seen on Earth and appears orange-tinted to humans on the planet.
-The native vegetation is pigmented a dark purple to take advantage of the lower light frequency better.
+The native vegetation is pigmented a dark purple to take better advantage of the lower light frequency.

-The native vegetation is exceptionally hardy and drought resistant.
+On the world of New Persia, the native vegetation is exceptionally hardy and drought-resistant.
 The single continent on the planet has a large interior where almost no rain falls.
 Temperatures in the interior can reach more than 150 degrees Fahrenheit, and no Earth life can survive there.

 Because of the seasonal heating of the interior and the relative coolness of the oceans, monsoons develop.
 Hot, dry winds blowing out from the interior alternate with cool, wet winds blowing from the sea.
-The New Persians live in the monsoon zone between the southern ocean and the central Waste and benefit from steady, predictable rains that support agriculture.
+The New Persians live in the monsoon zone between the southern ocean and the central Waste.
+They benefit from steady, predictable rains that support agriculture.

-When the rains fail, a climactic event called a seed storm is set in motion.
+When the rains fail, a climactic event called a seed storm begins.
 When the interior does not receive the scant amount of rain it gleans from the last gasps of the monsoon, the native life spawns.
-Plants produce seed pods the size of Earth apples which extend long threads meant to catch the wind and carry the seed aloft.
+Plants produce seed pods the size of Earth apples.
+The pods extend long threads meant to catch the wind and carry the seed aloft.
 When the dry monsoon winds come again, they blow out of the bone-dry interior in the form of sandstorms.
 The sandstorms bring seed pods with them.
 In an average dry year, the storms don’t go very far out of the Waste and carry few seeds south.
 The winds are only a significant threat when they are both powerful and bring the seeds of many native plants.
-This happens on average twice a century.
+On average, this happens twice a century.
 When several dry years coincide with a particularly strong monsoon, the results can be catastrophic.

 Seed Storms are even worse than California wildfires.

-It can take decades to recover from a seed storm, and some areas are never reclaimed at all.
+It can take decades to recover from a seed storm, and some areas are lost forever.
 At times in the past, colossal seed storms left entire human civilizations under layers of ash.
-The technology available to the inhabitants of the planet in the thirty-fourth century AD is not as advanced as the original Founders possessed.
+The technology available to people on the planet in the thirty-fourth century AD is less advanced than the Founders possessed.
 Several massive storms have set back human progress and limit humanity’s ability to colonize the entire planet.
 The current level of technology is equivalent to Earth’s in the mid-twentieth century.

-Human civilization and human life on the planet itself is threatened by the seed storms.
+Seed storms threaten human civilization on the world of New Persia.
 Nations can fall before a storm.
 Only vast empires can survive in the long term because they are more difficult for one storm to destroy.
-Storms still have consequences, and the consensus among historians of the Azanian war is that New Persia defeated Azania because of a seed storm that devastated the interior of Azania, not because of New Persian force of arms.
+Storms still have consequences.
+The consensus among historians of the Azanian war is that New Persia defeated Azania because of a seed storm that devastated the interior of Azania.
+It was not because of New Persian force of arms.

-What causes the largest seed storms?
-It turns out that there is a cause and it is predictable.
-The characters of New Persia: Before the Storm don’t know that, and the exact mechanism is something that will be revealed when the time comes.
+What causes the largest seed storms on the world of New Persia?
+It turns out that there is a cause, and it is predictable.
+The characters of New Persia: Before the Storm don’t know that, and the exact mechanism is something for them to discover when the time comes.